 Anyone on the island between December and March can watch the spectacle of whales through the mesmerizing waters of the place.
 Despite its name meaning “the house of the sun,” Haleakala is famous for its amazing and colorful moonscape.

-While here, you will be shown the culture of Polynesia.
+While here, I was shown the culture of Polynesia.
 This Polynesian cultural presentation is presented with music, performances, and other entertainment with cultural elements.
 Even at night, the evening shows served here are quite entertaining.

 12. Trip to Hana Highway

-The Maui Hana Highway, once selected as one of the “most beautiful highways in America” by National Geographic, is an excellent self-driving route to enjoy the beautiful natural scenery of the “Magic Island.”
-Along the tortuous coastline, turning and driving on more than 600 bends from time to time may seem daunting to tourists, but every traveler who has visited the Hana Highway will never regret it.
-See and enjoy the beautiful highway scenery.
+Turning and driving on more than 600 bends from time to time may seem daunting to tourists, but every traveler who has visited the Hana Highway will never regret it.